Motivation-and-Behaviour/SquareEyes/docs/coding_manual/checklist.md

 ## Final Data Check

-- [ ] Navigate the the 'Data table' (in menu directly above image preview).
+- [ ] Navigate to the 'Data table' (in menu directly above image preview).
 - [ ] Scroll through table to ensure all appropriate fields are populated, and incorrect automatic recognitions are cleared.
       Each row on the data table represents a single image from the data set.
       Select an individual row to edit coding for an image.